cclljj/AnySense_7688/APP/LASS7688/README.md

-# Harvard_TX Project
+# LASS7688 Project

-This is the main page for the Harvard_TX project.
+This is the main page for the LASS7688 project.
 The development of this project is based on the AnySense_7688 project.
-However, we are sorry that we cannot release further information because most of the details are remaining confidental.
-We will make that public once we are authorized to do so.
+The project is distributed in an open sourced manner, and you are welcome to contribute and help us!

 ## Hardware

 * MediaTek LinkIt Smart 7688
 * MediaTek LinkIt Smart 7688 Breakout v2.0
-* TVOC sensor: Sensirion SGP30
 * T/H/PM sensor: Plantower PMS5003T
-* RTC: DS3231
-* 0.96" LCD
+* 0.96" LCD (optional)
-* SD card
+* SD card (optional)

 ## How to re-install the codes?